-Investors should evaluate any statements made by us in light of these important factors and the factors contained in the "Risk Factors" section.
+Investors should carefully consider these factors and the additional risk factors outlined in more detail under the heading "Risk Factors."

 RATIO OF EARNINGS TO FIXED CHARGES

 Our ratio of earnings to fixed charges, as reported, has been adjusted to give effect to the disposition of NFO WorldGroup, Inc., ("NFO") on July 10, 2003.
 As a result of this disposition, the results of NFO have been reported as a discontinued operation for all periods presented.
 The ratio of earnings to fixed charges from continuing operations were as follows for the periods indicated: